ceega7/amadeus/README.md

   })
   ```

-  The ret property takes the '*' wilcard as a string or a list of columns as an array.
-Once the activeQuery has been created, a query can executed by chaining calls to the .select function.
+  The *'ret'* property takes the '*' wilcard as a string or a list of columns as an array.
+Once the **activeQuery** has been created, a query can executed by chaining calls to the *.select* function.

   ```javascript
   db.select('languages_I', {